Kumaratul2k4/AI-TEXT-SUMMARIZER/README.md

 # AI-Powered Text Summarizer 📝

 A lightweight, powerful web application built with **Streamlit** that automatically generates concise summaries from long articles, documents, or text blocks.
-This project is optimized for low-memory deployment on cloud platforms.
+This project is optimized for low-memory deployment on cloud platforms like Render.

 ## Features